 In addition to the migrants, a few winter birds should still be around, including both Snowy and Piping Plovers and Western Willet, as well as freshly-arrived Eastern Willet.
 (B,L,D)

 This morning we venture off the island and head north to Splinter Hill Bog Preserve, home to a variety of habitats: sandy upland longleaf pine forests, seepage bogs, and inundated small stream swamp forests.
 Much of the site is covered by one of the largest and most visually-impressive white-topped pitcher plant bogs in the world.
 Here, we first listen, and then look for Bachman’s Sparrow, a number of which should be singing loudly.
 With patience, they often give good views.
 Other pine forest birds like Brown-headed Nuthatch are also found here.
-We then return to the coast, watching for both Swallow-tailed and Mississippi Kites.
-After lunch in Forrest Gump’s hometown, Bayou La Batre, we look for Whimbrel, snipes, Pileated and Red-headed Woodpeckers, and many other pine forest birds.
-We also check the Mississippi Sound for terns and ducks.
-We then head back to the Island for the afternoon arrival of migrants winging in from the Gulf.
+We then check the edge of the delta for birds including Prothonatory Warbler, Hooded Warbler, Swallow-tailed and Mississippi Kites.
+After lunch in Forrest Gump’s hometown, Bayou La Batre, we then head back to the Island for the afternoon arrival of migrants winging in from the Gulf.
 (B,L,D)

-Today brings Bald Eagle, Osprey, Alligator, and herons on a Delta Boat Tour.
-We head off the Island and swing around the bay, making a stop at the Blakely Mud Lakes (if good reports have come from here), to catch our 11:00 AM eco-boat swamp tour of the lower Mobile-Tensaw Delta.
-This is a “must do” for avid nature lovers!
-The Mobile-Tensaw Delta is Mobile’s greatest biological jewel, and an area many think deserves National Park status.
-We float through the open marsh, watching for a variety of wildlife, including American Alligator, Bald Eagle, Osprey, herons, cormorants, Brown Pelican, and the aquatic mammal, Nutria.
+Today brings Bald Eagle, Osprey, Alligator, and herons on a Delta Boat tour.
+We head off the Island early and swing around the bay to meet our small boat for an exploration of the Mobile-Tensaw Delta, Mobile’s greatest biological jewel, and an area many think deserves National Park status.
+We float through the open marsh, watching for a variety of wildlife, including American Alligator, Bald Eagle, Osprey, herons, gallinules, Double-crested Cormorant, Anhinga, and the aquatic mammal Nutria.
 Similar to Clapper Rail, we watch and listen for King Rail, found in small areas of habitat here.
 Our guides share interesting points on the history, geology, ecology, and biology of the Delta.
-Meagher Park, just across the road from Five Rivers, often turns up good birds, including Groove-billed Ani and Roseate Spoonbill in 2015, and is reliable for Boat-tailed Grackle.
+Meaher Park, where we return to, is checked for marsh birds and ducks and Boat-tailed Grackle, which doesn’t occur on the island.
+Pine forest birds may also be found here.
+A late-ish lunch is enjoyed in nearby Daphne, then we return to Dauphin Island checking sites on the way if time permits for the afternoon arrivals.
+(B,L,D)

 Today we depart from the island, but check key spots for a final migration experience before heading to the airport.
 Plan your flight for after 11:30 AM since we plan to arrive at the airport by 10:30 AM.
 (B)